Healthy Life Trainer

 Recipe FAQs

-for how long should I put the popsicles in the freezer to freeze?
+For how long should I put the popsicles in the freezer to freeze?

 It usually takes at least four (4) hours to let the popsicle achieve the frozen texture that is perfect for serving.